 We have an unwavering commitment to keep our patients safe.
 But staffing shortages can make it challenging to check on your patients as often as you’d like.

-What if you could monitor patients from anywhere in the hospital — and never miss a thing?
+What if you could monitor patients from anywhere in the hospital?
 Now you can, with the the RespArray™ patient monitor.

 It's designed to continuously monitor patients in areas of care where spot checking might not be enough or where additional parameters are needed — for example, in medical-surgical units or for capnography use in procedural sedation.
 So you can detect respiratory compromise early and intervene sooner.